NEW: The 22 U.S. embassies, consulates are closing

 “The threat appears to be much worse than it has (been) in a long time,” said a senior national security official in Yemen, where the government is “on high alert against possible attacks in the days to come.”

-Various Western targets – not just those tied to the United States – are under threat, two U.S. officials said.
+Various Western targets – not just those tied to the United States – are under threat, according to two U.S. officials.

-Three sources said the United States has information that members of al Qaeda in the Arabian Peninsula are in the final stages of planning for an unspecified attack.
+According to three sources, the United States has information that al Qaeda in the Arabian Peninsula members are in the final stages of planning for an unspecified attack.

-One of the sources said such preparations appeared to have increased in recent days with the approaching end of the Muslim holy month of Ramadan.
-Sunday is Laylet al-Qadr, or the Night of Power, one of the holiest moments on the Muslim calendar.
+One of the sources said that such preparations appeared to have increased in recent days with the approaching end of the Muslim holy month of Ramadan.
+In particular, Sunday is Laylet al-Qadr, or the Night of Power, which is one of the holiest moments on the Muslim calendar.

 Said one U.S. official: “It all leads us to believe something could happen in the near future.”